Eunchan-Koh/IMS-pulse-detection/README.md

 # IMS-pulse-detection
-created algorithm based on ims algorithm('Incremental Merge Segmentation') on c++.
-Extra filterings are included to modify the data values in the dataset provided.
+created C++ algorithm based on ims algorithm('Incremental Merge Segmentation').
+Extra filterings and steps are included to modify the data values in the dataset provided.

 reference: